labeveryday-cloud-projects/pdf-to-genai-prompt/README.md

 ### About me

-My passions lie in Network Engineering, Cloud Computing, Automation, and impacting people's lives.
-I'm fortunate to weave all these elements together in my role as a Developer Advocate.
-On GitHub, I share my ongoing learning journey and the projects I'm building.
-Don't hesitate to reach out for a friendly hello or to ask any questions!
+My passions are Network Engineering, Cloud Computing, Automation, and helping others.
+I'm lucky to combine these as a Developer Advocate.
+On GitHub, I document my learning and projects.
+Don't hesitate to connect, say hello, or ask questions!

 My hangouts:
 - [LinkedIn](https://www.linkedin.com/in/duanlightfoot/)